Groups Of Women Are Getting Ocular Melanoma & Nobody Knows Why

 Who gets ocular melanoma?

 Typically, women in their mid 50s get ocular melanoma, although it can span all age groups, Dr. Marr says.
-Ocular melanoma is a very rare cancer, that affects about 6 million Americans, or 2,500 cases in the U.S. yearly.
-(For a point of comparison, an estimated 178,560 cases of skin melanoma will be diagnosed in the U.S. in 2018.)
+Ocular melanoma is a very rare cancer, with only 3,500 new cases and 750 in the US and the UK each year respectively.
+(For a point of comparison, an estimated 100,000 new cases cases of skin melanoma will be diagnosed in the UK in 2018.)

 What causes ocular melanoma?